 In 2014, we were awarded a prestigious SA ICT iAward by the Australian Information Industry Association for our innovative solution for monitoring boiler performance.

-In 2015, IPACS and HP Enterprises were recognised by University of South Australia (UniSA) for their innovative and collaborative research in Remote Operation Centres.
+In 2015, IPACS and Hewlett-Packard Enterprise were recognised by University of South Australia (UniSA) for their innovative and collaborative research in Remote Operation Centres.